Jailbreaking GPT-4V via Self-Adversarial Attacks with System Prompts: Conclusion

 \section{Conclusion}

-In conclusion, our research underscores the critical impact of system prompt leakage on the process of jailbreaking MLLMs.
+In conclusion, our research highlights the significant impact of system prompt leakage in jailbreaking MLLMs.
 We identified a vulnerability within GPT-4V, leading to the creation of SASP - an innovative approach for MLLM jailbreaking that exploits system prompts.
 By using GPT-4V in a red teaming capacity to jailbreak itself, we were able to derive effective jailbreak prompts from compromised system prompts, further refined with human intervention, achieving an impressive 98.7\% success rate in our attacks.
-Moreover, our study into modifying system prompts as a defensive strategy against jailbreaking revealed that well-crafted prompts can significantly diminish the success of such attacks.
+Furthermore, our exploration of modifying system prompts for defense showed that well-designed prompts can greatly reduce the success of jailbreak attacks.
 Our findings not only expose new avenues for strengthening MLLM security but also highlight the crucial role of system prompts in both facilitating and thwarting jailbreak attempts, thereby offering valuable insights for enhancing MLLM resilience against security breaches.